Call us (651) 370-8651 and Get Help Now!

 - occasional alcohol use

-This type of detox normally doesn’t require medications, but patients are nonetheless monitored by nurses and therapists that oversee the clients’ health and condition closely, and assist the client during their cravings.
-Social detoxification requires that patients live with each other in a “social” environment, and aren’t separated in institution-like rooms while they detox.
+This type of detox normally doesn’t require medication.
+Nonetheless, patients are monitored by nurses and therapists that oversee the clients’ health and condition closely and assist the client during their cravings.
+Social detoxification requires that patients live with each other in and aren’t separated in institution-like rooms while they detox.
 This model of detox readies addicts for a rehabilitation program where they will be living and working in conjunction with other people in recovery.

 People who benefit the most from medically supervised withdrawal include those who are dependent on: